Nature's Motley

 Horned Demon barracks

-: 3 red skinned demons one drinking from a mug, four blazing torches
+In this room: 3 red skinned demons one drinking from a mug, four blazing torches

 Red skinned demons: 2 HD each, punch or gore for 1d6, ac as leather, massive horns and muscles, very reckless and macho, two of them fight while a third drinks lava from a mug (he could splash someone with it for like 3d6 damage but he is loath to give up his drink)